 Q: I heard that the State’s eviction moratorium is ending; am I protected under local law?

-A: Many media outlets have reported that the State’s eviction moratorium will end on September 30, 2021.
-What this means is under the State’s COVID-19 rental protections tenants cannot be evicted if, due to COVID-19 financial distress, they cannot pay rent that came due during the “covered period”—March 1, 2020 until September 30, 2021.
+A: Under the State’s COVID-19 rental protections tenants cannot be evicted if, due to COVID-19 financial distress, they cannot pay rent that came due during the “covered period”—March 1, 2020 until September 30, 2021.
 So, a tenant must resume regular rent payments beginning October 1, 2021.
-However, it doesn’t mean that the State’s rental protections go away.
-For example, tenants will still have until May 31, 2023 to pay all rent that came due during the “covered period,” in addition to other protections.
+However, it doesn’t mean that the state’s rental protections go away.
+For example, renters will still have until May 31, 2023 to pay all rent that came due during the “covered period,” in addition to other protections.

 As for local law, the City Council has adopted a number of tenant protections that expire a specified number of days after the City Council lifts the local emergency.
 Currently, local law establishing these tenant protections, including residential eviction protections, remain in place.
 However, state law contains explicit language preempting local control in this area.
 Conflicts between state and local law must be determined by a court of law.
 If you have more questions about conflicts in state and local law, please consult your own attorney.